rkluger68/cpycourse/docs/training/main-course/grasping-python.md

 #### Variable Annotations

-In the same way function parameters and return types may b annotated you can annotate (module, class or instance) variables:
+In the same way function parameters and return types may be annotated you can annotate (module, class or instance) variables:

 An annotated variable: